-But, as we know from The Handel Method, all good traits “go bad”…in other words, the dial goes all the way around on all traits.
+But, as we know from The Handel Method, all good traits or habits “go bad”…in other words, the dial goes all the way around on all traits.
 So, the trait “passionate” can be good, but in certain arenas too much excess can be bad.
 Selfishness is usually considered a bad trait, but, well, c’mon, sometimes it’s good.

 There is a reason why I got the not-all-positive nickname “School Marm.”
 Picture this: an old, cranky, stern lady with a very tight bun who did not become a teacher because she loves kids and learning – but rather for the power rush.

 It’s fair to say that I came to be known as the “school marm” honestly.
 I never saw my paternal grandmother smile.
 My paternal grandfather believed in corporal punishment, and my dear father’s best method of teaching was inquisition (I think he thought of it as Socratic method and we thought of it as “catch where you’re wrong” interrogation).

 My version: I simply judge and look down on those who don’t give me their complete attention.